rushter/SigStrike/README.md

 Parsing logic in based on [dissect.cobaltstrike](https://github.com/fox-it/dissect.cobaltstrike) Python library.
 The library tries to match the output of `dissect.cobaltstrike` so it can be used as a drop-in replacement.

+You can read my blog post about it [here](https://rushter.com/blog/threat-hunting-cobalt-strike/).

 # Installation

 ## Rust CLI using Cargo